Complaints / Grievance Policy

 Ohio

-Status: authorization not required for online distance education
+Status: authorization not required for online nonprofit distance education

 Ohio Department of Higher Education